clarete/langlang/README.md

     grammar FILE as input and if no other command line arguments are provided, the output is printed to `stdout`.

--   `--output PATH`: this option replaces `stdout` as the output with the PATH value provided to this command.

 -   `--ast-only`: this will prevent the generator from outputing the final parser, and instead, it output the grammar's AST.

+-   `--asm-only`: this will prevent the generator from outputing the final parser, and instead, it output the translation of the grammar into Bytecode.

+-   `--disable-whitespace-handling`: If this flag is present, the whitespace handling productions won't be inserted into the AST.

+-   `--output-path PATH`: this option replaces `stdout` as the output with the PATH value provided to this command.

+-   `--output-type TYPE`: decides what type of parser will be generated.
+The available options are `code` for generating code in the target language, or `bytecode` for translating the input grammar into bytecode (notice that this option will also generate an evaluator.)

--   `--language LANG`: this will cause the generator to output a parser in the target language LANG.
+-   `--output-language LANG`: this will cause the generator to output a parser in the target language LANG.
 As of this writing, the only supported value is `go`, but there are plans to extend support to both Python and JavaScript/TypeScript.

-<a id="orgf8e60d5"></a>
+<a id="org49533b9"></a>

 ### Additional options